Mitsubishi Corp buys stake in Brazil coffee farm

 By Peter Murphy

-BRASILIA, April 3 Japan's Mitsubishi Corp. said o n T uesday it bought a 20 percent stake in Ipanema Coffees, one of Brazil's top coffee farms that covers an area the size of New York City's Manhattan island.
+BRASILIA Japan's Mitsubishi Corp.
+(8058.T) said on Tuesday it bought a 20 percent stake in Ipanema Coffees, one of Brazil's top coffee farms that covers an area the size of New York City's Manhattan island.

 Ipanema Coffees, a producer of specialty beans marketed to the upper end of the coffee market, was Mitsubishi's second agricultural investment this year in Brazil, a country it describes as strategic to its plans.